pranshu0604/orm/docs/technical-details.md

 # Technical Implementation Details

-> **Important**: This document describes both implemented features and planned functionality.
-PRAN is currently in early development, and many features outlined here are not yet implemented.

 This document provides technical details about the PRAN (Public Reputation and Analysis Node) implementation for developers who need to modify or extend the system.

 ## Implementation Status